backend-development/backend-development-textbook/source/security.md

 ## Where to learn about security

-For a real world project, follow the [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS/blob/master/4.0/OWASP%20Application%20Security%20Verification%20Standard%204.0.2-de.pdf).
+For a real world project, follow the [OWASP Application Security Verification Standard 4.0.2](https://github.com/OWASP/ASVS/blob/master/4.0/OWASP%20Application%20Security%20Verification%20Standard%204.0.2-de.pdf).

 To get a first impression learn about the [OWASP Top 10](https://owasp.org/www-project-top-ten/).

+Fox configuring your web server follow [mozillas web security guidelines](https://infosec.mozilla.org/guidelines/web_security.html)

 ## What a framework can't do for you